spinto/secp/README.md

       -H               do not follow file lists URLs.
 NOTE: By deafult, if a URL points to a metalink, uar, html and rdf, these are decoded and all the linked data is downloaded.
-      -w <tmpdir>      set up temporary directory for drivers (default to /tmp) -x <pattern>     exclude the files matching the pattern for directory input or file lists -K               private mode, disable storing of authentication session in ~/.secp_sess file and passwords in the ~/.secp_cred file.
+      -w <tmpdir>      set up temporary directory for drivers (default to /tmp) -x <pattern>     exclude the files matching the pattern (for directory input or file lists) -i <pattern>     include only the files matching the pattern (for directory input or file lists) -xT | -iT        same as -x or i, but applied to STAC asset keys (for STAC file lists)
+                       NOTE: -x and -i switch are mutually exclusive.
+If use togheter, -x will have priority and -i may be ignored.
+      -K               private mode, disable storing of authentication session in ~/.secp_sess file and passwords in the ~/.secp_cred file.
       -C <user>:<pass> force <user> and <pass> authentication (NOTE: these passwords will be stored